How to Start an Urban Homestead (9 Helpful Tips!)

 1. Grow Fruits and Veggies

-Believe it or not, plenty of people grow their food in their apartments, and it doesn’t even require a patio or flower bed!
+Believe it or not, plenty of people grow their food in their apartments, and it doesn’t require a patio or flower bed!
 Of course, if you have an outdoor space, there are many ways to grow your food.
 You’ll have to get creative with spacing and maybe even hydroponic gardens.

 You can still grow your fruits and vegetables if you can’t grow food in your apartment because of spacing issues or lease agreements.
 The best place to start is by researching nearby community gardens.
 You can grow your food and contribute to a larger purpose.